 The word plastic comes from the Greek word ‘plastikos’ and means to grow or form.
-The substance plastic (of plastic water bottle infamy) as we know it was only invented in the early 1900s and was given its name due to its ability to be formed or moulded.
-You can make just about anything out of plastic, and thus a plastic surgeon moulds and forms the human body.
+The substance plastic as we know it was only invented in the early 1900s and was given its name due to its ability to be formed or moulded,

 Great examples of reconstructive or plastic surgery include creating a new breast after a mastectomy, rebuilding facial features after a severe car accident, or repairing a cleft palate as a child.